gpolaert/agileek.github.io/_drafts/2015-04-12-docker-cmd.md

 ## Scenario

-I want to be sure I dont lose data when I stop my container.
+I want to be sure I don't lose data when I stop my container.

 ### Given
 A simple program which add to a list the current time every second (Very critical program) and write the list to a file when it exits.